jlui17/W2F_Inv_Manager/README.md

 	string or int.

 2. Move a stock bag
 	This function moves a stock bag from its current container to the other.
-As long as each bag has a UNIQUE ID, the function will find that bag, and if it's in container A it will be moved to container B, and vice versa.

 3. Delete a stock bag
-	This function completely removes a stock bag from any container.
+	This function completely removes a stock bag from a container.

 4. View container A
 	This function displays a non-interactive map of container A. There can be up to 9 different bags in each container, and they're